s-fifteen-instruments/QKDServer/docs/source/Running/dockerContainer.rst

 Running
 -------

-To run the image:
+To run the image, enter ``make default`` in the terminal.
+This runs the docker command with a bunch of options:

 .. code-block:: docker

-  docker run -it --rm --device=/dev/serial/by-id/* --device-cgroup-rule='a *:* rwm' -p 8080:8000 -p 4853:4853 <username>/qkdserver:latest
+  docker run --volume /home/alice/code/QKDServer/S15qkd:/root/code/QKDserver/S15qkd --volume /home/alice/code/QKDServer/entrypoint.sh:/root/entrypoint.sh --name qkd --rm -dit --entrypoint="/root/entrypoint.sh" --device=/dev/ttyACM0 --device-cgroup-rule='a *:* rwm' -p 8080:8000 -p 4853:4853 alice/qkdserver

-'-it': Interactive mode
+Some of the options are broken down below in brief.
+For the specifics, please refer to official docker documentation (insert link).

+'-dit':
+  '-it' for interactive mode, '-d' to run the container in detached/background mode.

+'--rm':
-'--rm': remove container after closing
+  remove container when it is stopped.

-'-p <host port>:<container port>': publish ports for external progs to interact
+'-p <published port>:<container port>': publish ports for external programs to interact with.

---device adds the device to the container, but the syntax that is shown here is wrong.
-The idea is to search through the host's filesystem for all attached devices and copy that over to the container's filesystem.
-Will update once the proper syntax is found.
-Currently the way around this is to replace the asterisk with the explicit serial device id.
-The id can be found by using 'ls' or similar commands and listing out all devices in
-'/dev/serial/by-id/', assuming the host system is linux based.
-The command for Windows systems is not known to us yet.

-Alternatively, add device via ``tty`` with the filepath '/dev/ttyACM0'.
+--device:
+  adds the device to the container filesystem.

+--volume:
+  create docker volumes.
+Data is usually lost when a container is removed.
+Volumes allow data to persist outside of containers.
+This may be useful for perserving certain QKDServer settings.

 Makefile
 --------